brunobf09/brunobf09/README.md

 <sub>Pilot at Brazilian Air Force</sub>

-Working from Brazilian Air Force and improving new skills through the Data Science.
+Working at Brazilian Air Force and improving new skills through the Data Science.

 **Background in:** Python, Business Intelligence, Data Analysis, Machine Learning.